Choose the dinner area before the restaurant

 Best picks

-North End works best when the visitor is already in the historic core and wants dinner, pizza, seafood, or pastry to finish the day.
+North End is strongest when the visitor is already in the historic core and wants dinner, pizza, seafood, or pastry to finish the day.

-• Use Carmelina's or Bricco when the visitor wants a more planned Italian dinner.
+• Use Carmelina's or Bricco when the visitor wants a more planned Italian dinner instead of a pure walk-in gamble.

-• Use Regina or Mike's Pastry when the food stop should stay casual or after-dinner.
+• Use Regina or Mike's Pastry when the food stop should stay casual, quick, or after-dinner.

-South End and Seaport/Fort Point are the cleaner professional lanes when food has to fit the itinerary instead of taking it over.
+South End and Seaport/Fort Point are the cleaner areas when food has to fit the itinerary instead of taking it over.

-• Use South End for Tremont Street, live music, brunch, and a more local-feeling dinner.
+• Use South End for Tremont Street, live music, brunch, and a more local-feeling planned dinner.

-• Use Seaport/Fort Point when work, waterfront, or family attractions already control the route.
+• Use Seaport/Fort Point when work, waterfront, airport sensitivity, or family attractions already control the route.

 • Use Boston Public Market when the group needs flexible indoor food in the historic core.

-Calibration: The micro-area model should keep growing through reviewed neighborhoods rather than broad top-ten lists.
+Calibration: The micro-area model should keep growing through reviewed neighborhoods and trip constraints rather than broad top-ten lists.

 Supporting places